maggie537/my-tech-site/content/contact.md

 ---

 ### Contact
-You can email me directly at [Maggie@thesbtechgal.com](mailto:Maggie@thesbtechgal.com), call or text at 805 225 7885, or use the quick form below to submit your issue along with pictures of the problem.
+You can email me directly at [Maggie@thesbtechgal.com](mailto:Maggie@thesbtechgal.com), call or text at 805 225 7885, or use the box below to describe your issue(s).
+Feel free to share any images as well.

 <form action="/submit" method="POST" enctype="multipart/form-data" style="margin-top: 20px; display: flex; flex-direction: column; max-width: 500px; gap: 15px;">